-Retirement Age and Benefit for Deferred Vested Members: For current deferred ve assumptions: ested members, we m ake the following retirement age
+Retirement Age and Benefit for Deferred Vested Members: For current deferred vested members, we make the following retirement age assumptions:

 General Age: 58

 Safety Age: 53

-We assume that 20% of future General and 30% of future Safety deferred vested members will continue to work for a reciprocal employer.
+We assume that 20% of future General and 30% of future Safety deferred veste members will continue to work for a reciprocal employer.
 For reciprocals, we assume 4.25% compensation increases for General and 5.00% for Safety per annum.

-Percent Married: 75% of male members and 50% of female members are assumed to be married at retirement or time of pre-retirement death.
+Percent Married: 75% of male members a retirement or time of pre- nembers are assumed to be married

 Additional Cashout Assumptions:

 Non-CalPEPRA Formulas Additional compensation amounts are expected to be received during a member's final average earnings period.
 The percentages used in this valuation are:

 Final One Year Salary Final Three Year Salary

 General Members 3.50% 2.80%

 Safety - Probation 3.80% 2.80%

 Safety - Law 5.20% 4.70%

 Safety - Fire 2.00% 2.00%

-The additional cashout retirements. assumptions are the same for service and disability
+The additional cashout a retirements. assumptions are the same for service and disability

-CalPEPRA Formulas None
+CalPFPRA Formulas None